You want potential customers to do a lot of thins.

 You can also offer insightful content or a helpful downloadable resource, in exchange for their emails.

 The traffic from social media and organic search results will require building a relationship if you want to improve your conversion rate.
 This means that you’ll typically need multiple clicks from the user (to address their objections) before you make a sale.

 Moz found that a new visitor takes seven-and-a-half visits to their website before they opt for a free trial of their product.
-That means multiple click-through rates to their content from organic search and social media, before they even touch the product/pricing page.
-This is going to be good news for your conversion rate.
+That means multiple click-throughs to their content from organic search and social media before they even touch the product/pricing page.

 The number of emails that you’ll need to send to build a relationship and maximize sales will depend on the cost and the type of your products.